abhinav-nath/all-about-kafka/code/simple-producer-and-consumer/kafka-consumer-analysis.md

 ```

 > **Observation**: There is one partition and two consumers in different Consumer Groups.
-> All the messages have the same key.
+> All messages have the same key.
 > In this case all the 10 messages will be read by both ConsumerA and ConsumerB because they belong to different Consumer Groups.
 > The ordering of the messages is guaranteed in both Consumers because the key is same for each message.